fakoua/denopilot/README.md

 -------------

-## Clipboard Actions
+## System Actions

 ### Overview

-This `mod` Allows you to set a value into the clipboard and clear the clipboard.
+This `mod` Allows you access and control various system actions.

 ## License:
 This project is licensed under the MIT License